 From here we rejoin the Ouseburn and keeping to the left bank, pass North Lodge, with stepping stones directly in front, and continue to Jesmond Dene Waterfall with its bridge and ruined mill.
 The Waterfall, an awe-inspiring sight when in full spate, was constructed in the late 1800s by the then Lord Armstrong to provide a more picturesque view.
 Below it stands the old Water Mill, one of many mills which bordered the Ouseburn in years past.
 Dating back to the 13th Century, the mill was occupied for three or four generations by the Freeman family who used it as a flour mill.
 Ownership then passed to a man called Pigg who ground spoiled grain into pollards, a kind of feed for pigs.
 The lease next transferred to a Mr Charlton who used the mill for grinding flint which was barrelled and carted to a pottery near the mouth of the Ouseburn, and the remains can still be seen of the cobbled path along which the flint was hauled; the ground flint was used in a process of putting a glaze on the finished pottery.

 The watermill was an overshot mill late in its life span and the last waterwheel was removed in 1978 for rebuilding and eventual replacement.
 The mill was bought around 1860 by Lord Armstrong from a Dr Headlam and, although it was never used as a mill from the time of its purchase, it was still in use as a dwelling house until the 1920s.
+Unfortunately it was badly damaged by the Home Guard, when they were practising using explosives in the Second World War.

 The Water Wheel to the Banqueting Hall